dan2380/chatbotIntro/README.md

 Building a Simple Chatbot from scratch using Python using NLTK (Natural Language Tool Kit) <br>

+# About

+Uses the Wikipedia page on chatbots to use as data to pull responses from https://en.wikipedia.org/wiki/Chatbot<br>
+Takes in a response from the user and preprocesses it into useful information for the model to understand <br>
+uses keyword matching, bag of words, and the TF-IDF appraoch to generate a response for the user

 ## Pre-requisites

 **NLTK(Natural Language Toolkit)**